StarLederer/vite-plugin-fs/README.md

 ## Usage

-The relay server only works in dev mode but the abstraction module can still be included in production, it is up to you to ensure it is not.
-There is no significant consequewnces to inclusing the abstractions layer in production since it will just make requests to a an inactive API endpoint, however, it is unnecessary code that should not be shipped to users.
+The relay server only works in dev mode but the abstraction module can still be imported in production, it is up to you to ensure it is not.
+The abstraction layer is not buildable in production since it relies on fs relay server port, which does not exist at buid time.
+Importhing the abstraction layer at build time will casue an error.

 This plugin runs a relay server that allows the browser to communicate with node.
 There are two ways to interact with the relay server:

 - use the abstraction API (**recommended**),
-- fetch network requests (not supported).
+- fetch network requests (tinkering only).

 ### Abstraction API